 A popover is a light muffin made from a thin eggy batter, which rises to form a hollow shell when baked.
 That light and airy hollow shell is served hot, slathered with butter and strawberry jam.

 You can easily buy an expensive gourmet popover baking mix, but since there are only five ingredients, why not save the pesos and make your own?
 The taste is just as delicious and popovers are so easy to make.
-All you need is flour, butter, milk, eggs, salt and a speck of baking soda.
+All you need is flour, milk, eggs, salt and a speck of baking soda.

 It’s the technique for making them that’s so important: lots of beating with your electric hand mixer.
 And absolutely no opening the oven door and peeking!
 The recipe below gives detailed instructions.
 Popovers are baked in a well-greased popover pan or muffin tin.